 Below are the things that you can look for in a chapter that will let you know if you will gain confidence or reduce confidence when you attend.

 - Grammarian Role: This is the most important thing that will let you know good clubs from bad clubs.
 The Grammarian is a role within each club that was designed to help members increase their vocabulary and make sure that speakers are using complete sentences.
 However, because most clubs don’t reinforce the role of the Grammarian, they will often just make their new members the Grammarian each week and ask them to count “uhms”.
 Remember that whatever you reinforce, you get more of, so if someone is in the back of the room counting your uhms when you speak, you will often become more nervous and say uhm more.
 If the Grammarian is just a glorified “uhm” counter, look for a new club!

 - Look at Most Seasoned Members: When you attend your first meeting, ask which members have been attending the longest, and then what these people when they speak.
 If they are at a level that you are striving to get to, then you are likely in a good club.
 If you watch the most seasoned members and still see nervousness or see a speaking style that is unnatural or forced, then you probably want to look for a different club.

-- Table Topics: One of best tell-tale signs is how the group handles table topics.
-Table Topics is a section of each meeting where member are asked to give an impromptu short speech on topics chosen by a single member of the group.
-If the group throws a table topic to a brand new member without any instruction or training, then run, don't walk, away from the group.
+- Table Topics: One of the best tell-tale signs is how the group handles table topics.
+Table Topics is a section of each meeting where members are asked to give an impromptu short speech on topics chosen by a single member of the group.
+If the group throws a table topic to a brand new member without any instruction or training, then run, don’t walk, away from the group.
 This activity is the number one reason why people who attend a Toastmaster meeting never come back for a second one.
 However, if the group gives new members good instruction and helps them have successes in table topics, you will likely get good instruction in other areas as well.